- Art & Culture

 No-Ball (Baseball) Museum

 A baseball history museum is located at the front entrance of Botchan Stadium.
 Shiki Masaoka, a haiku poet born in Matsuyama, was an avid baseball enthusiast, and also gave a Japanese name to the sport.
 He called it “No-ball (Baseball)” after his given name “Noboru.”
 The museum is named after Shiki, who is said to have brought baseball to Ehime, and the “No-Ball Museum” shows the baseball history of Ehime and Matsuyama from its first days to the present in the “Amateur Baseball Exhibit” and “Professional Baseball Exhibit.”
-There are plenty of displays to enjoy and also video highlights of high school baseball.

 - Botchan Stadium, 625-1 Ichitubo-nishimachi, Matsuyama

 - How to Get There